BaconWillRule/ESP32-CYD-Google-Classroom-Monitor/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute it as you see fit.
+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.

+You are free to use, modify, and distribute this software.
+However, if you distribute modifications, they must also be open source under the same license.
+This ensures the project remains free for everyone.